dancebunny98/zapret2/docs/manual.en.md

 ## Traffic interception in the Windows kernel

 Windows lacks native tools for traffic interception.
-Instead, a third-party solution is used: the `windivert` driver.
+Instead, a third-party solution is used: the `WinDivert` driver.
 Control is integrated directly into the `winws2` process.

-`windivert` accepts [text-based filters](https://reqrypt.org/windivert-doc.html#filter_language) similar to those used by Wireshark and tcpdump.
+`WinDivert` accepts [text-based filters](https://reqrypt.org/windivert-doc.html#filter_language) similar to those used by Wireshark and tcpdump.
 These filters support filtering by IP (without ipset), ports, and raw payloads.
 However, they do not support bitwise logical operations, bit shifts, flow tracking, or limiting interception to the first few packets of a connection.

 The WinDivert driver is no longer under active development.
 However, signed versions of the driver are available that are compatible with all modern Windows releases, though only for the x86_64 architecture.
 For ARM64, there is an unsigned driver that requires enabling Test Signing mode.